MichelNivard/OverICA/README.md

 ## Generalized covariances & means

 So we can define the covariances and means in terms of the cumulant generating fuction (EGF) evaluated at $t = 0$.
-But a key insight in **Podosinnikova et al.** and previous work is that you can evaluate the cumulant generating function at other values of $t$ ($t \neq 0$) to get additional information on the distribution of the data.
+But a key insight in **Podosinnikova et al.** and previous work, and alluded to above, is that you can evaluate the cumulant generating function at other values of $t$ ($t \neq 0$) to get additional information on the distribution of the data.
+Evaluating the derivatives at other values gets you moments of tilted versions of the original distribution, which do in fact depende on the shaope of the distributino of the data.

 These other evaluations of the CGF can be viewed as generalized covariance matrices: